Table of Contents

-For Blender 2.8 Units options (units of measurement) still resides within Scene Properties.
+For newer versions of Blender Units options (units of measurement) still resides within Scene Properties.
 The primary selections for the Unit System also remain unchanged; None, Metric (default) and Imperial.
 Once set additional options are then accessible depending on selection ; Metric or Imperial include Length and two additional settings, Mass and Time .

 To access unit options, click on the Scene Properties button then the Units subheading to expose the available options.
 Metric is set as the default system unit replacing None.

 Once the Unit System is set the grid can be further modified using Unit Scale.
 Altering this value changes the proportional size of the grids major or primary divisions relative to the base scale value, 1.000000, established when the Unit System is set.
 For example a 1:1 ratio between Unit System and and Unit scale (they’re both 1.0) means both system and grid scale match (the default cube being 2x2x2 is positioned so 1 unit is either side of the XYZ axes).
 At a ratio of 1:0.5 the grid appears larger because the unit scale is now half the size of the system scale (1.0) making the cube appear smaller.
 And at 1:2 a smaller, tighter grid is shown because more sub-units are visible per system base unit making the cube appear larger.

 Design note: Unit Scale is not the same as grid Subdivisions, the former being used largely to establish a projects overall ‘size’ or ‘scale’ (1:1, 1:1.25 etc), the latter for defining or fine-tuning major/minor (grid) cells and distances (10 minor units per major etc.).

 Unit Scale changes the size of each cell in the grid relative to the unit of measurement (Unit System selection) – at 0.5 each grid cell is twice as large as the default, at 2.0, twice as small because more units fit within the same space (this is not the same as subdivisions).